Weibo cuts IPO size amid selloff in technology stocks

 A rule that took effect in September imposes a prison sentence of up to three years on people who knowingly share false information online.

-The crackdown on rumours had a chilling effect on Weibo postings.
+The crackdown on rumors had a chilling effect on Weibo postings.
 Research commissioned by The Telegraph newspaper found that posts fell as much as 70 percent after the crackdown.

 Weibo is also grappling with the flight of users to messaging apps such as Tencent Holdings Ltd's WeChat.
 Unlike Weibo, where posts are visible to anyone, WeChat conversations are private.